fonzmartinez/Python-Achievement-1/Exercise 1.6/README.md

   - Next, initialize a 'cursor' object from "conn".

   - Create a database called "task_database".
-To ensure you don’t get errors from accidentally using multiple databases with the same name, make sure it’s the only database with this name on the server by using the EXISTS statement: CREATE DATABASE IF NOT EXISTS <database name>
+To ensure you don’t get errors from accidentally using multiple databases with the same name, make sure it’s the only database with this name on the server by using the EXISTS statement: CREATE DATABASE IF NOT EXISTS 'database name'

   - Have your script access your database with the "USE" statement.